American Sugar Refining

-American Sugar Refining, Inc. is a large privately held cane sugar refining company, with a production capacity of 6.5 million tons of sugar.
+American Sugar Refining, Inc., is a large privately held cane sugar refining company, with a production capacity of 6.5 million tons of sugar.
 The company produces a full line of consumer, industrial, food service, and specialty sweetener products.
 In 2013, it adopted the corporate brand name ASR Group.
 Its ownership structure is based on a partnership which includes the Florida Crystals Corporation, part of FLO-SUN, a sugar empire of the Fanjul brothers whose origins go back to Spanish-Cuban sugar plantations of the early 19th century.

 Activities

-Across North America, American Sugar Refining owns and operates six sugar refineries as well as specialty sweetener production facilities and a strategic warehousing and distribution system that combine to provide seamless production and delivery of its products to customers across the United States, Canada, and Mexico.
+Across North America, American Sugar Refining owns and operates six sugar refineries as well as specialty sweetener production facilities.
+Their warehousing and distribution system combines to provide production and delivery of its products to customers across the United States, Canada, and Mexico.